She's won all the club and individual prizes there are to win, not least a Women's World Cup. We salute Alexia Putellas.

 • Putellas went to the 2015 FIFA Women's World Cup and, now under her former youth coach Jorge Vilda, was a UEFA Women's EURO 2017 quarter-finalist and reached the 2019 World Cup last 16, narrowly losing to the United States.

-• Putellas was named player of the tournament in the 2020 SheBelieves Cup where Spain faced Japan, England (when she scored a late winner) and the US.
+• Putellas was named player of the tournament in the 2020 SheBelieves Cup, where Spain faced Japan, England (against whom she scored a late winner) and the US.

 • Reached 100 caps on 1 July 2022 against Italy, scoring the equaliser with a header in a 1-1 draw in Castel di Sangro.
 However, days later a training injury ruled her out of UEFA Women's EURO 2022.